-If you have stained or varnished wood trim or cabinets in your house your realtor has probably suggested (very strongly) that you should paint any stained wood, including doors.
+If you have stained or varnished wood trim or cabinets in your house, your realtor has probably suggested (very strongly) that you should paint any stained wood, including doors.
 Good economic choice.
 Smart realtors.
-Luckily, painting stained trim, is not brain surgery, and we have some time-saving tips.
+Luckily, painting stained trim is not brain surgery, and we have some time-saving tips below.

 The 4 basic steps to painting over stained wood are:

 - De-gloss even satin finishes by sanding and/or chemical wipe.
 Big timesaving tip: painting over stained wood without sanding is an option (see “Deglossing” below)

 - Apply only a top-notch primer that will block stains

 - Apply two coats of a trim/cabinet paint (harder than other paints)

 - See our quick way to clean up: it’s really not that bad

 The key step in this process is using a primer that creates a bond between the old and the new…and not any old primer will do.
 Wow, poetry.
 In poetry school, they called me a fool.

 Use the very best primer for this key step, Prime Lock Plus by Benjamin Moore.
 Read carefully our explanation of the process below.
 Did you ever see paint flake off with a just a nudge from a fingernail?
 Bad painter!
 Bad boy!
 No bonding was created.